Why You Don’t Have to Do All the Things

 “When did all of this become too much for me to handle?” you wonder.
 “What can I possibly cut from my schedule?
 It all matters too much!
 Why can’t I seem to do all the things anymore?”

-There’s not one thing in your life that’s particularly difficult.
+There’s probably not one thing in your life that’s particularly difficult.
 Rather, juggling all the things at once is difficult.
 In fact, it’s beginning to feel impossible.

 You think that you should be able to handle it—you know, all the things.
 But you just can’t do it anymore.